 Where UV Sterilization Can Be Used

-Another benefit of using UV sterilization is the versatility the light allows for.
+Another benefit of using UV sterilization is its versatility.
 UV sterilization is used for liquids, hard surfaces, and in air streams.
 Because of the versatility of ultraviolet light it is used by many different industries including water treatment, food and beverage packaging and manufacturing, and general surface cleaning.

 Another industry that benefits from the utilization of UV disinfection is the healthcare industry.
 Both during construction in healthcare facilities and for general hospital and healthcare disinfection, ultraviolet sterilization plays an important cleaning role.